top of page

 Hundreds of slaves worked through the day and night, burning wood in 50 brick ovens to ensure the water was hot 24 hours a day.

-Just one of these ancient ovens, which helped supply 15 gallons of water a second, was found in Ancient Rome through tunnels underground.
+Just one of these ancient ovens, which helped supply 15 gallons of water per second, was discovered in Ancient Rome through underground tunnels.

 brick oven.jpg